-The demand for electricians will be over 20% through 2022.
-You will be prepared for the commercial and residential need of electricians when you finish at Tech High.
+The demand for electricians is over 20% through 2022.
 In our learning lab, you will have hands-on experiences with wiring, troubleshooting and repair.
 Enhance your resume by competing in student competitions.
-In addition to the opportunity to obtain the National Center for Construction Education & Research (NCCER) and OSHA certifications, you will also work in the real world by working with Habitat for Humanity and other organizations.
+In addition to the opportunity to obtain the National Center for Construction Education & Research (NCCER) and OSHA certifications, you will also work in the real world by working with a variety of organizations.

-Industry Certifications: NCCER Certifications in Construction Technology
+NCCER Certifications in Construction Technology OSHA 10-Hour Construction Safety AHA American Heart

-OSHA 10-Hour Construction Safety AHA American Heart Association CPR First Aid
+Association CPR First Aid